-Government expands Canada Emergency Business Account (“CEBA”)
+Government Expands Canada Emergency Business Account (“CEBA”)

 On December 4, 2020, the Government announced that businesses that are continuing to face financial hardship as a result of COVID-19 are able to apply for the second CEBA loan of up to $20,000 – on top of the initial $40,000 that was available to small businesses earlier in the year.